piriya33/CDC_Wordpress/wp-content/plugins/display-php-version/readme.txt

 == Screenshots ==

-1. Show the current PHP version.
+1. Display the currently installed PHP version in the "At a Glance" admin dashboard widget.

 == Changelog ==

+= 1.5 - April 26, 2019 =

+* Tested plugin for WordPress 5.1.

 *1.4 update*